nickscamara/TriVote/README.md

-# HackathonTeam4
+# TriVote
-Hack New Hampshire 2020 - Team 4
+Winner of the Hack New Hampshire 2020 (Creative Impact track)